webdevtodayjason/claude-hooks/docs/CONTRIBUTING.md

 * Describe the exact steps to reproduce the problem
 * Provide specific examples to demonstrate the steps
 * Describe the behavior you observed and what you expected
-* Include your system details (OS, Python version, Claude Code version)
+* Include your system details (OS, Python version, Claude version)

 ### Suggesting Enhancements